-Warzone always adapts to the latest Call of Duty game released if the past two years are anything to go by and we expect the same thing to happen when Call of Duty: Vanguard comes out, which will embed its entire weapon arsenal into the battle royale alongside a brand-new map set in the Pacific.
+Warzone always integrates the latest Call of Duty game released if the past two years are anything to go by and we expect the same thing to happen when Call of Duty: Vanguard comes out, which will embed its entire weapon arsenal into the battle royale alongside a brand-new map set in the Pacific.

 Fans are probably curious about what Call of Duty: Vanguard will be adding to Warzone, along with what it could remove, but there’s very little chance that it will become Free-to-Play, minus the occasional weekend trial or two.